What’s New for 2018

 The following regulation changes are new for 2018.
 More details can be found in sections that follow this summary.

 Non-Native (Exotic Animals)

-- Anglers may legally harvest grass carp from public waters of the commonwealth, except from department-owned or department-controlled lakes.
+- Anglers may legally harvest grass carp from public waters of Virginia, except from Department-owned or Department-

 A trout license is not required to fish designated stocked trout waters during free fishing days.